sarfraznawaz2005/servermonitor/readme.md

  - :white_check_mark:  Unwanted PHP extensions disabled
  - :white_check_mark:  Are certain servers pingable
  - :white_check_mark:  Supervisor programs are running

+See `config/server-monitor.php` file for all checks.
+Note that some checks are commented intentionally, you can un-comment them if you need to use them.

 ## Commands